Individuals & trusts – COVID-19 emergency support measures

 Canada Emergency Response Benefit (CERB)

-- Workers who must stop working due to COVID-19 and do not have access to paid leave or other income support
+- Workers who stop working due to COVID-19 and do not have access to paid leave or other income support

 - Workers who are sick, quarantined, or taking care of someone who is sick with COVID-19